jordanbell2357/jordanbell2357.github.io/_euler/.ipynb_checkpoints/euler-algebra-IV-11-checkpoint.md

 <span class="art">720</span> We shall first consider the equation
-$$x^3-6x^2+11x-6=0$$; and, since an equation of the second degree may be considered as the product of two factors, we may also represent an equation of tlie third degree by the product of three tactors, which are in the present instance,
+$$x^3-6x^2+11x-6=0$$; and, since an equation of the second degree may be considered as the product of two factors, we may also represent an equation of the third degree by the product of three tactors, which are in the present instance,

 $$(x-1)(x-2)(x-3)=0;$$